Aciz/et-map-source-rebuilds/README.md

 * Fixed flickering textures due to brush overlap at South Radar bottom entrance.
 * Light entities are not restored.
 * Corrected texture alignment from spinning radars (broken due to decompile).

+### Caen 2
+* Built from decompile entirely, includes fixed terrain blends and re-added models.
+* Changed all `misc_gamemodel` entities using `models/mapobjects/light/sconce3.md3` to `models/mapobjects/light/sconce3.mdc` - `.mdc` variant is the one that the game actually ships with, and model loading code has fallbacks from `md3` to `mdc` and vice-versa, when loading models.
+This doesn't change which model gets loaded, but it fixes the model not being loaded by Radiant.
+* Re-textures some faces of the river brushes with `common/nodrawwater` instead of the river shader (these were never really visible in regular gameplay anyway).
+* Light entities are not restored.
+* Corrected texture alignment from all doors (broken due to decompile).

 # License